MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/app-perms-audit-logs.md

 1. In the left-hand navigation underneath **Activity**, browse to **Audit logs**.

-1. Filter the audit logs by using the information included in the the [Audit logs](#Audit-logs) section to select only the needed logs to view permission activity for your applications.
+1. Filter the audit logs by using the information included in the [Audit logs](#audit-logs) section to select only the needed logs to view permission activity for your applications.

 1. Use **Manage view** on the top command bar to edit the columns shown.
 Select the **Date** column to view more detailed information per audit log.